VirtualPlanetaryLaboratory/bigplanet/README.md

   </a>
 </p>

 A suite of data analysis and extraction routines for VPLanet designed to be used with vspace and multi-planet scripts.
-It can also generate files for use with the VR Ulysses virtual reality data explorer.
+It can also generate files for use with the free version of the [VR Ulysses data explorer](https://www.vrulysses.com/download-ulysses).